soulwing/fluent-jdbc/README.md

 object when it is no longer needed, by either invoking the `close` method or by nesting the call object in a *try-with-resources* construct.

-The JDBC specification allows you the use of a vendor-independent syntax to call stored procedures, in addition to whatever call syntax is supported by your JDBC driver vendor.
+The JDBC specification allows the use of a vendor-independent syntax to call stored procedures, in addition to whatever call syntax is supported by your JDBC driver vendor.
 See the Javadocs for [CallableStatement] (http://docs.oracle.com/javase/7/docs/api/java/sql/CallableStatement.html) for details.
 For the sake of simplicity, the examples shown below use the